1

 How often is the survey administered?

 The HKCS is administered in the fall of odd-numbered years.
 All participating schools receive reports summarizing their survey results within 4 weeks of administration.
-The CSPH Survey Team aids schools and districts with accessing and interpreting their local results.
+The CSPH School and Youth Survey Team aids schools and districts with accessing and interpreting their local results.
 The Colorado Department of Public Health and Environment (CDPHE) publishes aggregated statewide and regional survey results in the summer of even-numbered years.

 Confidentiality

-Research shows that young people respond just as credible as adults on anonymous and confidential health surveys.
+Research shows that young people respond just as credibly as adults on anonymous and confidential health surveys.
 Asking a young person questions on a survey does not influence their health behavior.
 We have seen risky health behaviors steadily decline nationwide since youth survey activities were amplified more than 30 years ago.

 Methodology

-The HKCS is aligned with the Centers for Disease Control and Prevention’s Youth Risk Behavior Survey (YRBS).
 Professional researchers randomly select schools to include in the state sample to represent students in grades 6-12.
 In 2023, the state sample included 60,078 students at 105 high schools and middle schools.
 View key takeaways from the 2023 results in English and Spanish.

 Researchers weight results to represent student enrollment in all Colorado public middle and high schools.
 The weights account for sampling design, school, and student nonparticipation and nonresponse, and differences in grade, gender, and race and ethnicity between the sample and the population.
 Schools not selected for the state sample can opt-in to participate.
 In 2023, 239 schools opted in to participate.